hipe/tmx/lib/skylab/brazen/doc/issues/031-the-retrieve-narrative.md

 ### thoughts on the use of the verb "produce"

-(EDIT: before we even commited the document we changed the name to [nothing]).
+(EDIT: before we even committed the document we changed the name to [nothing]).

 you might be wondering why we don't call the thing "retrieve". but first: